How To Remove Coffee Stains From Clothes

 The following are the five main possible case scenarios and how to remove coffee stains from clothes under those circumstances:

-1. How To Remove Old Coffee Stains From Clothes
+1. How to Remove Old Coffee Stains from Clothes

 Old coffee stains refer to those stains that have dried and hardened.
-They are more permanent than the fresh stains.
+They are more permanent than fresh stains.
 As such, they require stronger detergents and interventions to get rid of.

 Step I: To get rid of these stains, you may choose to use the egg yolk.
 Apply the egg yolk to the old stain.
-Allow it stay until it dries.
+Allow it to stay until it dries.
 Rinse the stain thereafter using warm or hot water.